pocketfood/Pubterminalsettings/README.md

 https://github.com/briggsoft/Pubterminalsettings/blob/master/font/PxPlus_IBM_VGA8.ttf

-[.bashrc] with my prompt and some shopt commands and [config] is a terminator config file
+[.bashrc] with my prompt with some shopt commands and [config] is a terminator config file

 will be making a pkg soon.